Enabling this provides you with more accurate distances to providers and locations

 Whether you used to smoke or you still do, we’re here to support you.

 The first time you’re screened, you’ll have a quick, 30-minute appointment with a doctor who will talk you through what to expect and answer your questions.
 The screening itself will take just 10 minutes.

 Get a lung screening at any one of our 16 West Michigan locations.
 And even though you’ll come into the office for the screening itself, you can meet with your doctor at home, virtually.

 Often, lung screening is fully covered by your insurance as preventive care.

 Lung cancer screening can help detect cancer early, when it is the most treatable, and increases the likelihood of a positive outcome.

-Spectrum Health Cancer Center recommends one low-dose CT scan each year for a minimum of three years for individuals between the ages of 55 and 80 who are at high risk for lung cancer.
+Spectrum Health Cancer Center recommends one low-dose CT scan each year for a minimum of three years for individuals between the ages of 50* and 77 who are at high risk for lung cancer.
 The scans must be done correctly by a specially trained technologist to minimize radiation exposure and the images need to be interpreted by radiologists as well as experts in pulmonary medicine.
-The risk factors include:

 If you don’t fall into those groups, you may not be eligible or benefit from screening.